MusabAdwan/MusabAdwan/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m an AI and ML resarcher with a Master degree Anartificial Intelligence
+- 🔭 I’m an AI and ML resarcher with a Master degree in Aartificial Intelligence
 - 👯 I’m looking to collaborate on ML projects